-As the United States of America’s population breaches 300 million people in 2010, transportation continues to be an essential aspect of daily life.
+In modern society, transportation continues to be an essential aspect of daily life.
 For many people, that means getting behind the wheel of a motor vehicle and driving.
-But with so many drivers on the roads, busy highways and plenty of potential distractions, car accidents seem to be inevitable and a very serious risk to consider (see statistic on side).
+But with so many drivers on the roads, busy highways and plenty of potential distractions, car accidents seem to be inevitable and a very serious risk to consider.

 There are many reasons why a car accident could happen—inclement weather conditions, distracted driving and driving under the influence are a few—but they may be avoidable if you take proper care with your driving habits.
 A responsible driver may be able to save time, money, frustration and preserve their health by being knowledgeable and practice safe driving.

 There are many factors that may contribute to serious car accidents.
 Being aware and knowledgeable of how they may occur and how you can avoid them may protect you in future circumstances.
-But if you find yourself in a confusing, frustrating, costly and serious car accident, you may need to speak with a car accident lawyer to help you understand your rights and to help guide you through the claims process.
-Contact a car accident lawyer at the Coye Law Firm today and call 800-648-4941.
+But if you find yourself in a confusing, frustrating, costly and serious car accident, you may need to speak with a car accident attorney to help you understand your rights and to help guide you through the claims process.